 NC General Contractor License Classes

 The NC Licensing Board for General Contractors separates their general contractors licenses into three different limitations.
 These limitations are based on the financial information you provide the board, as well as the value of the project.
+Electricians, plumbers, and other specialty trades will require separate licenses to begin work.
 An NC general contractor will apply for one of the following limitations:

 - Limited License: